-The body field contains the module's run-time code, and syntax-body contains the module's compile-time code.
-After each form in body or syntax-body is evaluated, the stack is restored to its depth from before evaluating the form.
+The body field contains the module's run-time (i.e., phase 0) code.
+The syntax-bodies list has a list of forms for each higher phase in the module body; the phases are in order starting with phase 1.
+The body forms use prefix, rather than any prefix in place for the module declaration itself, while members of lists in syntax-bodies have their own prefixes.
+After each form in body or syntax-bodies is evaluated, the stack is restored to its depth from before evaluating the form.